 Q: What is the next step in your project?

-Laurentiu: We will probably make a mobile app using Angular 4.
-At some point in the past we considered using the Ionic framework in order to make use of the existing code base, but the enterprise version is very expensive.
+Laurentiu: At some point in the past we considered using the Ionic framework in order to make use of the existing code base, but the enterprise version is very expensive.

 - How to choose between e-Commerce platforms